annecss/2022WeavingCompositionThesis/WorkLog.md

 - fixed mechanical issue: spaces, add .md to files
 - need to review Iliad 24, as well as do a thorough vocabulary search
 - For next tuesday, I need to (1) find passages in Venetus B and see if anything is relevant to the Venetus A commentary and (2) I need to write up an initial commentary on these three passages on place of act of weaivn gand woven garment in their parituclar passage, and what scholiasts chooses to explain/comment on.
+Summarize compare contrast of the different scenes of weaving and woven material, what the scholiasts want to think about
+-update vocabulary list